ritikrajkumar/Netflic-Clone/README.md

 # Netflix-Clone

-A fully responsive clone webpage of Netflix made with only HTML, CSS, JavaScript.
+- A fully responsive clone webpage of Netflix made with only HTML, CSS, JavaScript.
+- Used own styles.
+- Implemented responsive template.